Interview with an Expert: The Future for Health Information Professionals & HIP Week 2021

 “Health information professionals are vital members of the healthcare team,” Richey says.
 “They are health data specialists, leading the development and implementation of infrastructures, policies, procedures, and guidelines to ensure that health data for the right person is available to the right clinician, at the right time, at the right point of care, and in the right manner.”

-It’s because of that enormous responsibility that health information professionals undergo rigorous education in accredited academic programs, and sit for national certification exams following completion of their studies.
+It’s because of that enormous responsibility that health information professionals undergo a rigorous education in accredited academic programs, and sit for national certification exams following completion of their studies.

 In addition to coding and specialty certification options, AHIMA offers two health information credential options.
 Health information professionals holding the Registered Health Information Technician (RHIT) credential ensure the quality of medical records by verifying their completeness, accuracy, and proper entry into computer systems.
 They may also use computer applications to analyze patient data to improve patient care or control costs.